alicewang65/myfitness/README.md

 5. As a user, I can modify an existing entry (including deleting the entry) in a log.
 6. As a visitor to the page, I can see the home page to learn more information about the site.

+***

 ## Research Topics

-* (5 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
-    * An account has been made for testing; I'll email you the password
-* (4 points) Perform client side form validation using a JavaScript library
+* (4 points) Passport
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
+    * Passport is "authentication middleware for Node.js"
+    * One of their strategies support authentication via username and password, which I'm planning on using
+    * Passport offers a more elegant and simpler way for me to handle the user authentication process, which is necessary for implementing user accounts
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * Given my lack of familiarity with Passport, I've assigned it 5 points.
+* (4 points) React
+    * React is a "front-end JavaScript library for building user interfaces based on UI components"
+    * I've used React before in the past, and in my experience, it's helpful in building robust web pages quickly.
+    * However, I've never had a back-end with my React apps, which I anticipate being my biggest challenge (Professor Versoza also briefly mentioned that it can be tricky).
+Hence, I've given it 4 points.
+* (2 points) Bootstrap
+    * Bootstrap is a "CSS framework directed at responsive, mobile-first front-end web development"
+    * Bootstrap makes it easy to quickly integrate CSS into different elements (overall makes it easier to have a nice looking page)
+    * Per the requirements, I will be configuring a theme and playing around with other customization
+    * Point value assigned based on the requirements
+* (3 points) Formik
+    * Formik is a library that helps make client-side form validation easier, specifically for React apps
+    * For a more integrated and smooth user experience, I'm using Formik for the form validation, especially since my site will consist of quite a few forms.
+    * I'm not totally sure if it the errors are integrated into the DOM (following up on that in the next few days with Professor Versoza)
+    * Point value assigned based on the requirements

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit_)
+13 points total out of 8 required points

+***

 ## [Link to Initial Main Project File](app.js)

-(__TODO__: create a skeleton Express application with a package.json, app.js, views folder, etc. ... and link to your initial app.js_)
+***

 ## Annotations / References Used

-(__TODO__: list any tutorials/references/etc. that you've based your code off of_)
+### Tutorials

-1. [passport.js authentication docs](http://passportjs.org/docs) - (add link to source code that was based on this)
+1. [Passport Password Tutorial](https://www.passportjs.org/tutorials/password/) - (add link to source code that was based on this)
-2. [tutorial on vue.js](https://vuejs.org/v2/guide/) - (add link to source code that was based on this)
+2. [Tutorial on the MERN Stack](https://medium.com/swlh/how-to-create-your-first-mern-mongodb-express-js-react-js-and-node-js-stack-7e8b20463e66) - (add link to source code that was based on this)

+### Documentation
+1. [Passport Documentation](http://passportjs.org/docs) - (add link to source code that was based on this)
+2. [React Documentation](https://reactjs.org/docs/getting-started.html) - (add link to source code that was based on this)
+3. [Bootstrap Documentation](https://getbootstrap.com/docs/5.1/getting-started/introduction/) - (add link to source code that was based on this)
+4. [Formik Documentation](https://formik.org/docs/overview) - (add link to source code that was based on this)